BaneleMlamleli/swaglabs/README.md

 ## Execution

-There are two ways one can run this project
+There are three ways one can run this project

 - You can run it directly from the test class
 - Run from testng.xml